tylerneylon/pumba/markdown/parse7.md

 | kind | either `'seq'` or `'or'`                                            |
 | kids | all subtrees in order for a seq-rule; a single item for an or-rule  |

-TODO HERE vvv proofread vvv

-A parse attempt is made for each individual item using `parse_rule`.
+A parse attempt is made for each individual item in `rule.items` using `parse_rule`.
 Parse failures provide the string `'no match'` instead of a tree object as the first return value.